 At the beginning of the game, players are introduced to their character through a quasi-narrative sequence during which you can decide the gender and orientation of the character.
 From this point forwards, players are free to tackle the objective as they wish.
-One of the first conundrums the player faces is deciding between paying the rent, or pocketing the money and sleeping on the streets before heading off to the East Coast.
+One of the first conundrums the player faces is deciding between paying the rent, or pocketing the money and sleeping on the streets before heading off to the West Coast.

 From this point forwards, Always Sometimes Monsters turns into a rollercoaster of emotions and conflicting feelings that become harder and harder to shake off.
 In some parts, the game will trick you into thinking that making a dubious decision is your only way out and that the cause (in this case, crashing your ex’s wedding, which is quite selfish to begin with) justify the means, only to leave you feeling morally bankrupt.

 Actions that players take in different timelines, as the games features several flashbacks from the player character’s youth and college years, will influence the ending.
-Ultimately, it’s up to the players if they take the machiavellian route to win back their love or let go.
+Ultimately, it’s up to the players if they take the Machiavellian route to win back their love or let go.

 18. This War of Mine

 Initial Release Date: November 14, 2014 | Platforms: Android, Nintendo Switch, PS4, iOS, Xbox One, Windows, MacOS, Linux.